mautic/user-documentation/docs/points/point_leagues.rst

 Segment filters
 ---------------
-Each Point League adds a new filter that you can use in the Segment configuration.
+Each Point League adds a new filter that can be used to configurate the Segment.

 .. image:: images/segment-league-filter.png
   :width: 600